 - 1 cup sugar

 - To a pitcher, add lime juice, and simple syrup.
 Mix well.
-Pour in remaining ingredients, and stir to combine.
+Pour Corona beer, tequila.
+Grand Marnier, and water.
+Stir to combine.

-- Rub a lime wedge around the rim of each of tumbler, and dip it into salt.
+- Rub a lime wedge around the rim of each of glass, and dip it into salt.

 - Pour margaritas over ice, top with lime wedge (if using) and enjoy!